ArturN31/weather-app-test/README.md

 - **Initial Load Flicker (Limitation)**: The light/dark mode persistence is handled client-side using localStorage.
 On a user's initial visit or after cache clearing, the page may momentarily render in the default (light) theme before the JavaScript can read the stored preference and apply the dark class, resulting in a brief visual flicker

 ## Potential Improvements / Further work

+- Address aforementioned Limitations and Trade-offs.
+- Introduce a unit testing framework (e.g., Jest ) to test API utilities, React hooks, and components.
+- Currently geolocation and location suggestions are limited to GB, therefore it would be nice to expand those.
+- Audit and improve security for API endpoints.